meislifka/Recipe-App/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]]() This is a recipe application.
-The goal of this project was to learn MERN stack (MongoDB, Express, React, Next.js).
-The user is able to register and login, create recipies, and save recipes.
+[![Product Name Screen Shot][product-screenshot]]() This project is a recipe-sharing platform built using the MERN stack (MongoDB, Express, React, Node.js).
+Users can create an account, add their own recipes, and save them for future reference.
+The primary goal of this project is to gain hands-on experience with the MERN stack.

 ### Built With